mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/upgrade/upgrade-cli/index.md

 ### Using a private Docker registry

-If you are using a [private Docker registry][docker_registry] for your clusters, you can list all the available versions passing some additional arguments to the previous command.
+If you are using a [private Docker registry][docker_registry] for your clusters, you can list all the available versions, passing some additional arguments to the previous command.

 For instance, if your private Docker registry provides a basic authentication mechanism (username/password).
 You need to pass the following arguments, where `docker-registry-skip-verify` is optional